davidcjw/davidcjw/README.md

 ### Hi there, I'm David 👋

-## I'm an AI Engineer living in Singapore!
+## I'm a ML Engineer living in Singapore!

 - 🔭 On a journey towards Stoicism
 - 🌱 I’m currently learning everything 🤣
 - 🐶 Brother of the most adorable pair of Westies
-- 🥅 2021 Goals: Contribute to open source
+- 🥅 2022 Goals: Learn and sharer more about crypto
 - ⚡ Closet BLINK fan.

 ### Spotify Playing 🎧